BragmaDev/snippetbin/README.md

 Author: Matti Bragge

 Snippetbin is a web application that is built with the MERN stack.
 It allows users to post code snippets and comment on them.
 Users can register and log in, and authorization is JWT-based.
 Only authenticated users can post, edit, and vote on snippets and comments, but all users can view them.
 The application supports multiple screen sizes.
-All features are specified below.
+All features are specified below in the "Features" section.

 ### Technology description
 - Node.js version 18.14.2